seanbradley/tf/README.md

 	that rely on one another--is extremely important, and things fall out of sync easily.
 Things are even more non-standard / experimental with regard to leveraging these tools on WSL.

+	These instructions are for anyone interested in playing with the various libraries and frameworks for AI, ML, and Deep Learning on a consumer box with only one GPU running Windows as the underlying OS.
+If you're training large models, you'll likely be somewhat hamstrung if this is the only way you go about it.
+Leveraging Google Colab or Hugging Face would probably be a smarter way to go about it.

+	Interestingly, however, everyday, newer pre-trained models with smaller memory footprints are being released so having the option of playing with and tweaking these on your localhost seems useful.

-	Where salient, I've included links for the installation of each respective tool, but I expect instructions within any of these to essentially inadvertantly suggest things that will break if you follow them blindly--due to aforementioned breaking changes to hardware and software versioning.
+	Where salient, I've included links for the installation of each respective tool, but I expect instructions for installing any particular library or framework will likely inadvertently break in relatively short order due to the velocity of change in this domain of tech.
+Hence, these instructions should not be followed blindly.
+Your ingenuity will likely be required to see your way through to the end...to a functional development environment.

-	DISCLAIMER: since WSL2 is rather new and still experimental, and not generally considered as straightforward or robust for AI / ML development as a native, bare metal, non-virtualized Ubuntu environment, I cannot guarantee the following will work exactly as you might hope.
+	DISCLAIMER: Since WSL2 is rather new and still somewhat experimental, and not generally considered as straightforward or robust for AI / ML development as a native, truly bare metal, non-virtualized Ubuntu environment, I cannot guarantee the following will work exactly as you might hope.
+Things herein worked as of of May 2023.

-	I ran the following on a high-performance gaming laptop with a Nvidia GeForce RTX GPU chip with Windows as the sole operating system.
-I wanted the convenience of not having to reboot to take advantage of a dual boot set up.
+	ASSUMPTIONS: A high-performance gaming laptop with a single Nvidia GeForce RTX GPU chip with Windows as the sole operating system.

+	REASON: Dual booting set-ups are a bit of a pain.
+WSL seems like a convenient compromise.
+Remains to be seen.

 	The gear I used...